Patellofemoral Pain Syndrome (Runner's Knee)

 How is Patellofemoral Pain Syndrome Diagnosed?

 To diagnose patellofemoral pain syndrome, schedule a physical examination with a qualified physician.
 A doctor will gently touch and inspect your kneecaps to assess your physical pain.
-You may also need to square, jump, and lunge to test the knee durability and leg strength.
+You may also need to squat, jump, and lunge to test the knee durability and leg strength.
 You may experience some mild irritation during this portion of the exam.

 Your doctor may also need to check the lower leg and kneecap's alignment, knee stability, hip rotation, thigh muscle tendons, tightness of the heel cord, and other strength and flexibility tests.
 These tests can help determine the condition of your patella.
 Your physician may also recommend imaging tests to observe the condition of the soft tissues, ligaments, cartilage, and bones near the knee.